stdrouuu/memein-next/README.md

-# Meme maker (MemeIn) using Next.js & Konva library
+# Meme maker (MemeIn) using Next.js & React Konva library

 ## Deployment
 This project is deployed on **Vercel**, the platform created by the makers of Next.js, for seamless and fast deployment of modern web applications.